-Cross-training employees goes beyond showing everyone how the copier works in case an administrative assistant is out for the day.
-It starts by identifying the major tasks and skills in a specific area of an organization and then training each employee on these skills so that they can step in for support when needed.
+Cross-training employees goes beyond showing everyone how the copier works in case your administrative assistant is out for the day.
+It starts by identifying the major tasks and skills in a specific area of your organization and then training each employee on these skills so that they can step in for support when needed.

 Think of a small accounting firm.
 Right around tax time, things get hectic, and the more hands on deck, the better.
-If everyone in the office can be trained in certain intake procedures that including getting things organized, then the accountants can focus on their highly specialized and complicated jobs.
+If everyone in the office can be trained in certain intake procedures, then the accountants can focus on their highly specialized and complicated jobs.

 Cross-training employees in healthcare is also common and valuable.
 It may be something as simple as training the office manager to prioritize (triage) certain types of cases that come into the office.
 Or, it could be giving physician’s assistants training on common insurance questions so they can help patients during their consultations.

 As you’ll notice, neither of these examples require weeks spent in boardrooms with training manuals and assessments.

 Cross-training simply aims to build the skills of everyone in the company so everyone better understands exactly what it takes to run the business.
 The idea is to empower employees to provide support from within the company instead of outsourcing or overloading one group of employees during hectic times.